Online restoration project

 Ber van der Vleut

 The camera will be cleaned first and all dents and bumps will be repaired.
-Pictures of the ongoing process will be uploaded frequently.
 Goal is to keep the camera authentic and full operational.

 This dent has to be removed